 Four fonts are supplied with the Publication Quality Graphics system.
 They are Simplex, Complex, Simgrma, and Microb.
-(For the characters available in each font, see Appendix A.)
+(For a list of the characters available in each font, see Appendix A.)

 Fonts are loaded by passing to the fonts procedure a string containing the names of all fonts to be loaded.
 For example, this statement will load all four fonts: